four2five/SIDR/README.md

 ====

 This code was used for the experimental portion of the SC '13 paper: http://sc13.supercomputing.org/schedule/event_detail.php?evid=pap313

 We're working on a more feature complete version of this code that should be posted shortly (Oct 2013).
+Keep an eye on the sc13_experiments_improved branch for that work.

 Installation
 ====